A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: SSB machine

 where $k \!\in\!
 I, -m/2 \!\le\! k \!<\! m/2$.
 Note that $\overline{\phi}$ is the transmittance to the port $\overline{\bf A}$ and is also the complement of $\phi$ ($\overline{\phi} = 1 - \phi$).

-As is clear from the equations these PSIs are different from the so-called exchange interactions, but they satisfy the behavior consistent with the interpretation of exchange energy (namely, ferromagnetic types stabilize when states are aligned, while antiferromagnetic types stabilize when states are opposite).
+As is clear from the equations these pSIs are different from the so-called exchange interactions, but they satisfy the behavior consistent with the interpretation of exchange energy (namely, ferromagnetic types stabilize when states are aligned, while antiferromagnetic types stabilize when states are opposite).
 This is necessary to deal with the fact that pseudo-spins are continuous variables rather than discrete variables.
 Even though pseudo-spins are continuous variables, if we use interactions that follow exchange interactions as they are, we cannot guaranty the expected behavior in regions other than those corresponding to the values assigned to spins.
-The introduction of these PSIs yields new and interesting results.
-As is clear from Equations (4) and (5), when $m$ full-dissipative systems are simultaneously in the SBSB $(\phi\!=\!1/2)$, the effects of PSIs disappear.
-Therefore, it is possible to transition the entire complex system consisting of $m$ full-dissipative systems with PSIs to SBSB through the initialization process described above.
-Moreover, this complex system creates a many-body-like system consisting of pseudo-spins, incorporating the effects of PSIs through the SSB phenomenon.
-We refer to a many-body-like system composed of pseudo-spins as described above as an Ising model like system (IMLS).
+The introduction of these pSIs yields new and interesting results.
+As is clear from Equations (4) and (5), when $m$ full-dissipative systems are simultaneously in the SBSB $(\phi\!=\!1/2)$, the effects of pSIs disappear.
+Therefore, it is possible to transition the entire complex system consisting of $m$ full-dissipative systems with pSIs to SBSB through the initialization process described above.
+Moreover, this complex system creates a many-body-like system consisting of pseudo-spins, incorporating the effects of pSIs through the SSB phenomenon.
+We focus on the phenomenon described above - namely, the spontaneous breaking of symmetry that was temporarily restored by the initialization process, leading to a transition to a stable fixed point (i.e., the SSB phenomenon) - and utilize this as the attractive force inherent in the discrete dynamics itself that drives the transition to two stable fixed points.
+We refer to a many-body-like system composed of pseudo-spins as described above as an Ising-model-like system.